Documentation Index

 - Explicit origins — never use

-"*"in production unless you absolutely must. - No credentials with wildcard — the spec forbids it; TrustGate blocks the combination.
+- No credentials with wildcard — the spec forbids it; TrustGate blocks the combination.

 - Turn on

-log_violationsduring rollout to catch misconfigured clients. - Cache preflight — bump
+- Cache preflight — bump

 IP Whitelist

 Restricts access to your routes or applications by client IP.
-Only requests from explicitly allowed IPs or CIDR ranges are permitted; everything else is rejected with403 Forbidden.
+Only requests from explicitly allowed IPs or CIDR ranges are permitted; everything else is rejected with 403 Forbidden.

 How it works